GPU-Accelerated Algorithms for Process Mapping: Concepts and Notations

-In the \emph{hierarchical process mapping problem} (HPMP), a special variant of the GPMP, the hardware topology of the supercomputer is described by a homogeneous \emph{hierarchy} \hbox{$H = a_1:\ldots:a_\ell$}.
+In the \emph{hierarchical process mapping problem} (HPMP), a special variant of the GPMP, the hardware topology of the supercomputer is described by a \emph{hierarchy}~\hbox{$H = a_1:\ldots:a_\ell$}.
 It denotes that each processor has $a_1$ PEs, each node has $a_2$ processors, each rack has $a_3$ nodes, and so forth.
-In total, the system has $k = \prod_{1 \leq \ell} a_i$ PEs.
+In total, the system has $k = \prod_{i \leq \ell} a_i$ PEs.
 Corresponding to the hierarchy, a distance $D = d_1:\ldots:d_\ell$ is given which denotes the cost factor between the PEs.
-Two PEs on the same processor have a cost factor of $d_1$, two PEs on the same node but on different processors have a cost factor of $d_2$ and so forth.
+Two PEs on the same processor have a cost factor of $d_1$, two PEs on the same node but on different processors have a cost factor of $d_2$, two PEs on the same rack but on different islands have a cost factor of $d_3$, and so forth.
+The focus of this work lies in solving the HPMP\@.

-In GPMP we typically assume $n > k$, i.e., we have (considerably) more tasks than PEs.
-If $n = k$ the problem is known as the \emph{one-to-one process mapping problem} (OPMP) which is identical to the \emph{quadratic assignment problem} (QAP).
-The QAP is commonly solved using refactorization and linearization techniques~\cite{Adams93, Adams07, Hahn12}, of its corresponding mixed integer linear programming formulation~\cite{Lawler63}.
+In GPMP, $n > k$ is typically assumed, i.e., there are (considerably) more tasks than PEs.
+If $n = k$, the problem is known as the \emph{one-to-one process mapping problem} (OPMP) which is identical to the \emph{quadratic assignment problem} (QAP).
+The QAP is commonly solved using refactorization and linearization techniques~\cite{Adams93, Adams07, Hahn12} of its corresponding mixed integer linear programming formulation~\cite{Lawler63}.
 We refer the reader to~\cite{Burkard98, Anstreicher03, Loiola07} for comprehensive surveys.
-The problems GPP, GPMP, HPMP and QAP are all NP-hard problems~\cite{Garey76, Sahni76} and no constant factor approximation guarantee exists \hbox{unless P = NP}.
+The problems GPP, GPMP, HPMP, and QAP are all NP-hard problems~\cite{Garey76, Sahni76} and no constant factor approximation guarantee exists \hbox{unless P = NP}.